chronolinq/msftools-zaratools-import/README.md

 ## Adding this script to your Roster Organizer

-- Create a new sheet called `*Toolbot`
+- Create a new sheet (not spreadsheet) in the Roster Organizer called `*Toolbot`

 - In cell A1 in `*Toolbot`, enter your Toolbot Sheet ID

-- Add the scrip to the script collection
+- Add the script to the script collection

   - Navigate to Tools > Script Editor